Lawyers for Bill Cosby to ask U.S. judge to dismiss lawsuit

 More than a dozen women have accused Cosby of sexual misconduct.
 He has never been criminally charged and through his lawyers has denied all the sexual assault claims.

-Over the past month he has canceled scheduled standup performances in Massachusetts, Pennsylvania, Kentucky and California.
+Over the past month he has cancelled scheduled standup performances in Massachusetts, Pennsylvania, Kentucky and California.

 (Reporting by Scott Malone; Editing by Lisa Lambert)